Things to do in Barbados

 — Visit the Barbados Flower Forest

-The Flower Forest Botanical Gardens of Barbados is a perfect place to retreat from the hustle of the world and relax for a few hours.
+The Flower Forest Botanical Gardens of Barbados is a perfect place to retreat from the world’s hustle and relax for a few hours.
 Find your tranquillity in the Flower Forest Botanical Gardens of Barbados.
 Treeful forest, panoramic views, and flowers.
-53.6 acres reserved only for green botanical ventures, never developed for housing or industry, with 7 acres of wild garden in Barbados’ Scotland District’ 750 ft above sea level in Barbados.
+53.6 acres are reserved only for green botanical ventures, which have never been developed for housing or industry, with 7 acres of wild gardens in Barbados’ Scotland District, 750 ft above sea level in Barbados.

 — Harrison’s Cave

 Harrison’s Cave in St. Thomas is one of the great wonders of Barbados.
-The underground cave is an incredible display of stalactites and stalagmites, with streams of crystal clear water.
-Electrically powered trams will take you through the cave network, and friendly tour guides provide historical and geographical information about the cave along the way.
+The underground cave is an incredible display of stalactites and stalagmites, with streams of crystal-clear water.
+Electrically powered trams will take you through the cave network, and friendly tour guides provide historical and geographical information about the cave.

-At specific points, you can even disembark and walk along a stunning waterfall.
+You can even disembark and walk along a stunning waterfall at specific points.
 A great photo opportunity!
-The visitor’s center provides refreshments and showcases a wide variety of handicrafts and artifacts collected from various sites island-wide.
+The visitor’s center provides refreshments and showcases various handicrafts and artifacts collected from multiple sites island-wide.

 — Welchman Hall Gully

-For nature lovers, Welchman Hall Gully in central St. Thomas is the ideal attraction.
-The three-quarter-mile-long gully is striking, a mixture of a tropical rain forest with Barbadian and exotic plants.
-Welchman Hall Gully is geologically still connected to Harrison’s Cave and came about due to collapsed caves.
-You will see there is still some evidence of stalactites and stalagmites as you walk through.
+Welchman Hall Gully in central St. Thomas is the ideal attraction for nature lovers.
+The three-quarter-mile-long gully is striking, a mixture of a tropical rainforest with Barbadian and exotic plants.
+Welchman Hall Gully is geologically still connected to Harrison’s Cave, which came about due to collapsed caves.
+As you walk through, you will still see some evidence of stalactites and stalagmites.
 Another one not to be missed!

-The Barbadian Green Monkey is also another common sight in the gully as it provides food, shelter and is a passageway to other ravines for these monkeys.
+The Barbadian Green Monkey is another common sight in the gully as it provides food shelter and is a passageway to other ravines for these monkeys.

-When in Barbados, you might want to make the most of your stay and treat yourself to luxury transport, so why not hire a Limousine in Barbados?
+In Barbados, you might want to make the most of your stay and treat yourself to luxury transport, so why not hire a limousine?

 Additional Things to Do

-Of notable mention, visiting the Crane Village is a definite ‘thing to do’ while you’re here on the island.
+Visiting the Crane Village is a definite ‘thing to do’ while you’re here on the island.
 The uniquely designed village is nestled amongst the beautifully landscaped Crane Residential Resort and overlooks the Atlantic Ocean, so you get the complete Crane experience in style.
 The community offers a variety of shopping, dining, and entertainment options, and the best part is that you don’t need to be a guest of the Crane Resort to enjoy the Crane Village.
-It’s open to both locals and visitors to experience all it has to offer.
+It’s open to locals and visitors to experience all it offers.